Call for proposals

 How to apply

-Access to CERIC is open to scientists from all over the world and free of charge.
-The only condition for free access is the publication of the results, with appropriate citation of the facilities and local contacts involved.
+Access to CERIC is open to scientists from all over the world and free of charge, providing the results end data are made available to the community in a reasonable time.
 Proposals should be submitted online through the Virtual Unified Office (VUO).
 The best projects will be selected by peer review through an independent and international panel of experts.
-For further information about the evaluation and how to submit successful proposals, please use menu on the left side of this webpage.
+More information here

 What is new in this call